bpstephanie/The_Country_Quiz/README.md

 ## Acknowledgements

-Clean Crave has been completed as a Portfolio 1 Project, part of the Full Stack Software Developer Diploma at Code Institute.
+The Country Quiz has been completed as a Portfolio 2 Project, part of the Full Stack Software Developer Diploma at Code Institute.
 I would like to thank my Code Institute mentor,  Precious Ijege, the Slack community, and everyone at Code Institute for their help and support.

 Stephanie Bell 2024.